lsst-dm/jenkins-dm-jobs/seeds/README.md

   updated plugin version (highlighted above in yellow) to the helm values file.
 This allows you to easily catch `breaking upgrades` or `additional dependencies`.
-Additionally, plugin versions will be recorded right away in the helm values chart, making sure there are no discrepencies between the values chart and the UI.
+Additionally, plugin versions will be recorded right away in the helm values chart, ensuring there are no discrepancies between the values chart and the UI.

    * Add these values to `installPlugins` and `additionalPlugins` in the values file: